alejo4373/backend-development-bootcamp/session_2.md

 node Businesses.js
 ```

-In your terminal you should then see a list of JavaScript objects that represent businesses.
+In your terminal you should then see a list of JavaScript objects that represent businesses with the information that is stored in our database.

 <details>
   <summary> Something like this</summary>